 This Environmental Assessment (EA) was prepared in accordance with the National Environmental Policy Act (NEPA) of 1969, 42 U.S.C. §§ 4321 - 4370h; President's Council on Environmental Quality (CEQ) regulations to implement NEPA (40 Code of Federal Regulations [C.F.R.]
 Parts 1500 to 1508); U.S. Department of Homeland Security (DHS) Directive No. 023-01; rev. 1, Implementation of the National Environmental Policy Act (Oct.
 31, 2014); DHS Instruction Manual No. 023-01-001-01, rev. 1, Implementation of the National Environmental Policy Act (Nov.
 6, 2014); FEMA Directive No. 108-01, Environmental Planning and Historic Preservation Responsibilities and Program Requirements (Aug.
 22, 2016); and FEMA Instruction 108-01-1, Instruction on Implementation of the Environmental and Historic Preservation Responsibilities and Program Requirements (Aug.
-22, 2016).
-FEMA is required to consider potential environmental impacts before funding or approving actions and projects.
+22, 2016); FEMA is required to consider potential environmental impacts before funding or approving actions and projects.
 The purpose of this EA is to meet FEMA's responsibilities under NEPA and to analyze the potential environmental impacts of the proposed project.
-FEMA used the findings in this EA to issue a Finding of No Significant Impact (FONSI) for the proposed project.
+FEMA will use the findings in this EA to determine whether to prepare an Environmental Impact Statement for the proposed project or to issue a Finding of No Significant Impact (FONSI).